MicrosoftDocs/sdk-api/sdk-api-src/content/shellapi/ns-shellapi-notifyicondataa.md

-See <a href="http://go.microsoft.com/fwlink/p/?linkid=200328">Notifications</a> in the Windows User Experience Interaction Guidelines for more information on notification UI and content best practices.
+See "Notifications" in the Windows User Experience Interaction Guidelines for more information on notification UI and content best practices.

 If you set the <b>NIF_INFO</b> flag in the <b>uFlags</b> member, the balloon-style notification is used.
 For more discussion of these notifications, see <a href="https://docs.microsoft.com/windows/desktop/Controls/using-tooltip-contro">Balloon tooltips</a>.